Jagestah/homegrown/week1/week-1.md

 - Industriously Lazy
 - Able to see the beauty in efficiency
 - A fascination with automation
+- Clever not smart

 This list isn't exhaustive or exclusive.

 ### Intro to Infrastructure as Code (IaC)
 ###### What is IaC?
-Infrastrucure as Code is a methodology that in its purest form would allow you to make any change necessary to the infrastructure via a change to source code.
+Infrastructure as Code is a methodology that in its purest form would allow you to make any change necessary to the infrastructure via a change to source code.
 Thereby giving you access to all of the features of a source-controlled codebase.
 Such as; Versioned history and change control.

 The idea that you could also leverage IaC to recover from any infrastructure failure or even spin up an exact replica of your infrastructure in a different geographical region or cloud provider is very lucrative to companies.